hasit73/Distributed-Microservices-Python/README.md

 Step 1:

-- Configure port number for each services in `config.json`
+- Configure host address and port number for each services in `config.json`

 Step 2: